-Students interested in entering a field in which there are plenty of job openings can choose to enroll in one of 16 programs of study for which FREE TUITION is available
+Students interested in entering a field in which there are plenty of job openings can choose to enroll in a program of study for which FREE TUITION is available

 The HOPE Career Grant can be the boost a student needs to get started on a rewarding career in a well-paying job, and without accumulating a lot of student debt.
 It also helps Georgia employers by creating a pipeline of skilled workers they can hire well into the future.
-To learn more, or find out which campuses offer these programs, click on one of the programs below.
+The following program areas are some of the areas in which the HOPE Career Grant can assist students.

 All HOPE programs require students to meet basic requirements.
 An eligible student must: